-6.5.a.2.C.Certification by a responsible official, consistent with subsection 4.4, that the proposed modification meets the criteria for use of minor permit modification procedures and a request that such procedures be used; and
+6.5.a.2.C.
+Certification by a responsible official, consistent with subsection 4.4, that the proposed modification meets the criteria for use of minor permit modification procedures and a request that such procedures be used; and

-6.5.a.2.D.Completed forms for the Secretary to use to notify U.S. EPA and affected states as required under section 7.
+6.5.a.2.D.
+Completed forms for the Secretary to use to notify U.S. EPA and affected states as required under section 7.

 6.5.a.3.
-U.S. EPA and affected states notification. -- Within 5 working days of receipt of a complete permit modification application, the Secretary shall meet the obligation under subdivisions 7.1.a and 7.2.a to notify U.S. EPA and affected states of the requested permit modification.
+U.S. EPA and affected states notification. --

+6.5.a.3.A.
+Within five (5) working days of receipt of a complete permit modification application, the Secretary shall meet the obligation under subdivisions 7.1.a and 7.2.a to notify U.S. EPA and affected states of the requested permit modification.
 The proposed permit shall be the same as the draft permit for this purpose.

+6.5.a.3.B.
 The Secretary shall promptly send any notice required under subdivision 7.2.b to U.S. EPA.
-All such notifications shall be by certified mail, return receipt requested.